 4. The parent who will be maintaining medical insurance on behalf of the child.

-5. The contributions each parent will make to unreimbursed medical expenses and child care costs.
+5. The contributions each parent will make to unreimbursed medical expenses and childcare costs.
 If it is a deviation from the child support guidelines, the reasons for the deviation must be set forth.

 6. If there are any additional expenses to be split by the parties, such as camp, tutors, extracurricular activities or lessons, the agreement should specify how the parties are to agree to these expenses and each parent’s responsibility toward the total.
 It should also delineate the time frame within which the expenses will be reimbursed.

-Currently, as a result of COVID-19, these stipulations are being presented to the court for approval on the papers.
+Stipulations may be presented to the court for approval on the papers, instead of by court appearance.
 The parties must submit the agreement, the financial affidavits of the parties, the affidavit in support of the request for approval of the final agreement, and the request for approval without court appearance.
 The purpose of the affidavit, which is signed by each party is to substitute for the normal canvass of each party which would be conducted by counsel in the presence of the court.

 #Comment Begins

-Strategic Point: If the child support, allocation of medical or child care expenses, as set forth in the agreement either deviate from the guidelines or is in excess of the maximum provisions in the guidelines, the parties should add an addendum to their affidavits filed in court.
-The reason and rationale for the deviation should be clearly stated within the guidelines.
+Strategic Point: If the child support, allocation of medical or childcare expenses, as set forth in the agreement either deviate from the guidelines or is in excess of the maximum provisions in the guidelines, the parties should add an addendum to their affidavits filed in court.
+The reason and rationale for the deviation should be clearly stated in the affidavit.
 If the parties’ incomes are above the maximum amount of the guidelines, the parties should set forth the minimum and maximum amounts of the child support so that the court may properly determine if deviation criteria need to be applied.

+The Appellate Court will not uphold a collateral attack on an order for extracurricular activities, the payment for which was tied into the child support guideline amounts, when such order was not part of the child support sought to be modified in the pleadings.
+Marcus v.
+Cassara, 223 Conn.
+App.
+69 (2023).

+Strategic Point: The court is limited by the pleadings filed in terms of what is relevant information for it to hear as well as the basis upon which it can make its orders.
+As Marcus v.
+Cassara, 223 Conn.
+App.
+69 (2023) demonstrated, the court’s unilateral finding that there was no stated deviation criterion for the extracurricular activities as a basis to vacate that award was erroneous.
+Moreover, the extracurricular activities are not part of the child support guideline basic orders and do not require deviation findings.
+To err on the side of caution, parties should specifically provide that such orders are not part of the child support guidelines.

 #Comment Ends#Comment Begins